Leeton, Whitton, Yanco and surrounds

 Yanco

 A visit to Yanco offers fascinating insights into the origins of the Murrumbidgee Irrigation Area, along with fun for the whole family.
-The kids will love riding the five-kilometre trail from Yanco to Leeton, and you won’t want to miss the Yanco Powerhouse Museum and miniature railway either.
-If you’re tuckered out, make for McCaughey Bicentennial Park to rest and relax as you watch the water birds frolic by the natural spring-fed waterhole.
-Time your visit during the summer, and the kids will no doubt make the most of the Yanco Splash Pad too.
+The kids will love riding the five-kilometre trail from nearby Leeton.
+If you’re tuckered out, make for the McCaughey Bicentennial Park to rest and relax as you watch the water birds frolic by the natural spring-fed waterhole.
+Time your visit during the summer and the kids will no doubt make the most of the Yanco Splash Pad, too.

 Murrami